 Most people just scan through the website and collect the information they can.

-So Q & A email becomes a gamechanger in generating leads and driving sales because, through interactions, you can lead your confused or in-doubt prospect to buy customers.
+So Q & A email become a gamechanger in generating leads and driving sales because, through interactions, you can lead your confused or in-doubt prospect to buy customers.

 A lot of businesses actually do not answer customer questions which also is a reason for not getting sales.